maximforever/letter-fixer/README.md

 It's built with TS and SCSS from the `src` directory, which compile to the JS and CSS files found at `/`.

-To run:
+## To run the app

 - `npm i`
 - `npm run start`
-- the script lives in `/src/script.ts`, which is compiled to `/script.js`
+- edit the TS code in `/src/script.ts`
-- the styles live in `/src/stylesheet.scss`, which is compiled to `/stylesheet.js`
+- edits the styles in `/src/stylesheet.scss`
+- ... `/index.html`

+As long as the scss compiler and TSC are running, your files should be compiled to JS and CSS.